Skip to content

 Raw data

-Raw data, ie. spectral files produced by the analytical instrument are a requirement for publication of a MetaboLights study, preferably accompanied with an open source version of the files (eg. mzML, nmrML).
+Raw data, ie. spectral files produced by the analytical instrument are a requirement for publication of a MetaboLights study, preferably accompanied with an open source version of the files ('Derived files', e.g., mzML, nmrML).
 Where an instrument file is not available it is acceptable to submit the open source file format only.

 Each sample should have a corresponding raw data file, both of which should be referenced within the assay table.
 If providing Raw and Derived files it is recommended to organize files into appropriate folders before uploading (RAW_FILES and DERIVED_FILES), and if multiple assay tables are in use, files can be further divided into corresponding assay files.